bockjoo/ftl_check_sam3_sitemon/README.md

 2 notifytowhom

+3 tld

+4 port

-notifytowhom is the crypted email address (Check the pattern)
+notifytowhom is the crypted email address (Check the pattern).

+tld and port are for the web server cgi script.

 token.txt is empty in this repo.